Econundrums/NFL-Arrests-Database/README.md

                            'OUTCOME' = OUTCOME, stringsAsFactors = FALSE)
 ```

-If you type in View(NFL_dataframe), or if you already took a peak at the website before reading this far, you should have noticed that in the "OUTCOME" column of the dataframe contained many entries with the following phrase "Resolution undetermined."
-For our purposes, we can't use them since we only care about outcomes that categorize players as either guilty or not guilty, so lets remove them.
+Note that in the "OUTCOME" column of the dataframe there are many entries with the sentence "Resolution undetermined."
+These are players who have yet to be deemed guilty or not guilty.
+For my purpose, I need to remove these players from the database since I only care about players with known verdicts.
 The following piece of code will accomplish this.

 ```R